PX4/PX4-user_guide/en/config/flight_mode.md

 The single-channel selection mode allows you to specify a "mode" channel and select up to 6 flight modes that will be activated based on the PWM value of the channel.
 You can also separately specify channels for mapping a kill switch, return to launch mode, and offboard mode.

-> **Note** In order to use approach you will first need to configure your *transmitter* to encode the physical positions of your mode switch(es) into a single channel.
+> **Note** In order to use this approach you will first need to configure your *transmitter* to encode the physical positions of your mode switch(es) into a single channel.
 We provide a video guide of how this is done for the popular *Taranis* transmitter [below](#taranis_setup) (check your documentation if you use a different transmitter).

 To configure single-channel flight mode selection: